iabbas96/iabbas96/README.md

 # 🚀 About Me
 - 🎓 I’m a software developer passionate about web development and AI.
+- 📫 Reach ME: Ibrahimabbas970@gmail.com
-- 💻 Laravel.
+- 💻 Code via Laravel (TALL STACK) / MERN STACK.
+- 🚀 I have over 4 years of experience in web development, working with technologies like JavaScript, React, Node.js, and more.
 - 🔭 Working on some exciting open-source projects.
-- 📫 Reach ME: Ibrahimabbas970@gmail.com
+- 📈 Always eager to learn and adopt new technologies, I stay updated with the latest trends in the tech world.
-## 🛠 Tech Stack
+# 🛠 Tech Stack
 - 💻 Languages: PHP, JAVA, JAVASCRIPT
 - 🖥️ Frameworks: Laravel, React, Node.js
 - 🛢️ Databases: MySQL, MongoDB